croesus-blockchain/croesus-blockchain.github.io/index.md

 ## What is the incentive for a service owner to create processes which report on metadata?

-The maintainer of the oracle, or the community running an oracle pool have an incentive to inform users and the ecosystem how well
+The maintainer of the oracle, or the community running an oracle pool have an incentive to inform users and the ecosystem how well their Oracle performs compared to their competitors.

 Formalising the reporting mechanism allows the community to build reporting toolsets using the data creating a competitive marketplace for Oracle Services.